 Ivan Mishukov – The 6-Year-Old Alpha Dog

 Born in 1992, Ivan Mishukov lived with wolves between the age of 4 and 6 years old.
 He ran away from home to escape his mother’s alcoholic and abusive boyfriend and entered the ranks of a feral dog pack.
 Ivan gained the dogs’ trust by providing them with food, and in return, he was protected by the pack.
 Eventually, he was made pack leader.
-He was taken by the police three times and subsequently escaped, helped by the pack.
-He was ultimately captured by leaving a lot of food outside of a restaurant.
-He relearned language fairly rapidly.

 But the thing is, it was pointless to try to explain to him that human society is better than living in the dog pack – because clearly for him, it wasn’t.
 He was living in a dog pack, where they loved and appreciated him – and he clearly felt that.
 The winters in Moscow are extremely harsh, and the dogs helped him get through the severe weather and difficult conditions.
 But the most extraordinary part of this case is that the dogs must have taught him love and emotional support – arguably, it means they civilized him.